harikt/aurav2book/README.md

-# Aura Framework v2: The missing Manual
+# Aura Framework v2: The Missing Manual

+The [Aura Project](http://auraphp.com/about) centers around a collection of independent PHP packages.
+Each package is self-contained and has only the things it needs for its core purpose.
+None of the packages depends on any of the other - you can download and use each of the packages on its own.
+The [Aura System](http://auraphp.com/framework) is a full-stack framework built around these Aura library packages. *Aura Framework v2: The Missing Manual* is a clean and concise guide to using this powerful system.

-Aura framework v2: the misssing manual, is a [leanpub](https://leanpub.com/aurav2) book licenced under
+*Aura Framework v2: The Missing Manual* is a [leanpub](https://leanpub.com/aurav2) book licenced under
 [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US).

 ## Contribution